salesforce/kafka-junit/README.md

 ## Using Kafka-JUnit-Core.

-For use cases where you want to start an embed Kafka broker/cluster within your existing software, you can make use of the core package.
+For use cases where you want to embed Kafka broker/cluster within your existing software, you can make use of the core package directly.
 Please review [Kafka-JUnit-Core Readme](kafka-junit-core/) for usage instructions.

 # Contributing